 Thinking you can teach an old dog new tricks is one thing.
-Thinking you can do it overnight is an entirely another unrealistic scenario.
+Thinking you can do it overnight is entirely another unrealistic scenario.
 There’s no way a dog can immediately pick up on all the cues, and it’s not because it lacks intelligence.

 It has a different attention span and many more things that can distract it.
 If we see a squirrel, we might glance at it and say, “Look, a squirrel!”
 A dog would most likely run towards it.
 It’s something new or something so interesting that it has to check out right now.

 Bottom line?
 Try to go through dog training sessions slowly.
 Don’t try to teach the dog a few things simultaneously, at least not until it shows some progress and until it reaches an age when goofiness is no longer its main trait (past puberty).

 #10: Incorporate impulse control training into everyday activities

 On another note, don’t think training a dog in an artificial environment is the only way to get the results you are after.
 On the contrary — a dog will never really learn impulse control if the only place it’s learning something is at home.

-A healthy dog is one that is socialized, that knows how to behave around small children and adults, and one that knows how to recognize impulse control cues even when it’s outside or in a stressful situation.
+A healthy dog is one that is socialized, knows how to behave around small children and adults, recognizes how to behave around small children and adults, and acknowledges impulse control cues even when it’s outside or in a stressful situation.
 That’s what you should aim at, so use everyday activities to keep training it.
 Every new experience counts.
 Also, the more experiences the dog has, the less likely it will surrender to its impulses.

 #11: The dog has to trust you first, so never play tricks on it